Higher Width Moonshine: Introduction and Statement of Results

 the Hauptmodul for $\mathrm{SL}_2(\mathbb{Z})$ with $q:=e^{2\pi i\tau}$ and $\tau\in\mathbb{H}$, are simple sums of the dimensions of the 194 irreducible representations of $\mathbb{M}$.
 For example, if we let $\chi_1,\chi_2,\chi_3$ denote the first three (ordered by dimension) irreducible characters of $\mathbb{M}$, then we have

 Thompson \cite{Thompson1,Thompson2} made the conjecture that there is a graded, infinite-dimensional $\mathbb{M}$-module whose graded dimensions $\dim V^\natural(n)$ are the Fourier coefficients of $J(\tau)$.
-Conway and Norton \cite{CN} then formulated the overarching {\it Monstrous Moonshine Conjecture}, the assertion, for each $g\in\mathbb{M}$, that there is a genus zero subgroup $\Gamma_g\subseteq\mathrm{SL}_2(\mathbb{R})$ such that the graded trace function
+Conway and Norton \cite{CN} then formulated the overarching {\it Monstrous Moonshine Conjecture}, the assertion that, for each $g\in\mathbb{M}$, there is a genus zero subgroup $\Gamma_g\subseteq\mathrm{SL}_2(\mathbb{R})$ such that the graded trace function

 called the \emph{McKay-Thompson series}, is the Hauptmodul for $\Gamma_g$.
-Borcherds famously proved this conjecture \cite{Borcherds} in 1992.
+Borcherds \cite{Borcherds} famously proved this conjecture in 1992.

 In the aftermath of Borcherds' work, further examples of ``moonshine'' have been obtained.
+Monstrous moonshine was extended, giving rise to Norton's Generalized Moonshine conjecture and Ryba's Modular Moonshine conjecture (see \cite{Carnahan}).
 The McKay-Thompson series have even been mock modular forms, illustrating that there are many more types of moonshine than mathematicians and physicists initially thought.
 Duncan, Griffin, and the second author gave a survey \cite{DGO1} of the advancements in the theory of moonshine and its applications to physics as of 2015, including their proof \cite{DGO2} of the \emph{Umbral Moonshine Conjecture} of Cheng, Duncan and Harvey \cite{CDH}.
 Along these lines, there has been a flurry of recent work (for example, see \cite{DMO,GM}).

-In 2017, Dehority, Gonzalez, Vafa, and Van Peski \cite{REU} examined the question of the extent to which dimensions of irreducible representations of finite groups and Fourier coefficients of modular functions are related.
+In 2017, DeHority, Gonzalez, Vafa, and Van Peski \cite{REU} examined the question of the extent to which dimensions of irreducible representations of finite groups and Fourier coefficients of modular functions are related.
 They proved (see Theorem 1.1 of \cite{REU}) that the seemingly rare phenomenon of moonshine holds for every single finite group if we relax certain requirements.
 Namely, for every finite group $G$ there is an infinite-dimensional graded $G$-module

 for sufficiently large $d>0$, such that the McKay-Thompson series for each $g\in G$ is a weakly holomorphic\footnote{A weakly holomorphic modular function is allowed to have poles at cusps.} modular function.
 We refer to this generalization as \emph{weak moonshine}.